ShkolniskyLab/PSWF3D/README.md

 Each test folder may contain additional instructions.

+Run `initpath` (from MATLAB's command prompt) in the directory of the packge to set up MATLAB's path.

 Please cite the following paper when using the code

 R. katz and Y. Shkolnisky.
 Sampling and approximation of bandlimited volumetric data.
 Applied and Computational Harmonic Analysis, 47(1):235-247, July 2019